ivinawang/emp_FROGS/README.md

 ## Tests Performed
 * Our code tests the worst-case scenario for both LinSearch and BinSearch on varying lengths of arrays.
-* We defined the worst-case scenario to be when the target is not in the array because both methods would need to run all the way through only to return -1.
+* We defined the worst-case scenario to be when the target is the last element in the array.
 * The arrays range from lengths 10 to 100,000,000 increasing by a factor of 10.
 * Each trial on a certain length of an array ran 200 times and then the duration of the methods LinSearch and BinSearch was averaged